itsmeprinceyt/pickandwin/README.md

   Personalize your experience with adjustable shuffle timers and customizable highlight colors.
 Access these options seamlessly through the settings menu.

 - **Winner Selection Modes**
-  Choose between two distinct winner selection modes:
+  Choose between different winner selection modes:
   - **Last One Standing**: Participants are gradually removed from the list until only one winner remains.
   - **Random Winner**: A winner is selected randomly in a single shuffle.
+  - **Shuffle Mode**: The names are shuffled, and one name is selected randomly.
+  - **Wheel Mode**: A circular wheel is displayed, rotates, and selects one winner.

   Toggle between these modes to suit the nature of your event.

 - **Winner Announcement**